-Broadband Communication Networks Ltd does not accept child labour.
-The company supports the United Nations (U.N.)
+Our company does not accept child labour and it supports the United Nations (U.N.)
 Convention on the Rights of the Child (1989) and has developed its child labour policy based on this Convention, which stipulates:

 - "All actions concerning the child shall take full account of his or her best interests."
 Article 3. - "The right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development".
 Article 32.1.